Note

 <IPython.core.display.Image object>

-method can be used to add a color bar to the figure.
+The pygmt.Figure.colorbar method can be used to add a color bar to the figure.

-By default, it applies the color palette created by pygmt.Figure.grdimage
+By default, it applies the color palette created by pygmt.Figure.grdimage.

 The frame argument can be used to set the color bar labels and intervals.

-sets the color bar tick interval to 3,000 meters,
+In the example below, p3000 sets the color bar tick interval to 3,000 meters,

-set the x- and y-axis labels for the color bar.
+and x+lElevation and y+lm set the x- and y-axis labels for the color bar.

 fig = pygmt.Figure()